-As part of this evaluation, the study identified several opportunities to revise an existing PSD measure algorithm and/or the specific input parameter associated with a HES and/or HES-IE measurerecommendsupdatesTable 82 Most often, the opportunity identified was updating the PSD to rely on a more recent, robust, and/or relevant source.
-These opportunities are summarized below in Table 76.
+As part of this evaluation, the study identified several opportunities to improve existing PSD measure algorithmic approach and/or specific input parameters in a way that would result in more accurate savings.
+The study applied these improvements when determining each measure’s gross savings.
+The study recommends the Companies apply the same updates – document below in Table 82 – as part of the next PSD update.

 Table 82: PSD Parameter Update Recommendations